nastazya/Movies-analytics/Blogpost-Story-1.md

 - here are the results: four "best" genres and list of actors for each one (Vizulization)

 ### Solution and next steps
+- It this case adventure brings more revenue with a given budget.
+It means that we would look first at the adventure themes and scenarios and try to bring the actors from the best ones we have in a list (the list could be extended to 20 or 30 actors).
+If we don't have strong scenarios within this genre we would go to Action and so on.

 - Importance of studying the problem in different perspectives ( various time periods, feature combinations, etc.).

 In order to maximize the revenues, a genre popularity prediction should be considered during the budget and movies volume distribution.